sneppy/VaporWorldVR/README.md

 If you haven't configured the Android SDK, or you misconfigured it, you will see some errors.
 See [Configure Android SDK](ConfigureAndroidSDK.md) for more informations.

-Finally, run the `build` task to build and test the application, and the `install(Debug|Release)` task to install the application on the connected device:
+Finally, run the `build(Debug|Release)` task to build and test the application, and the `install(Debug|Release)` task to install the application on the connected device:

 ```console
 ~/Projects/ovr_sdk_mobile/VrProjects/Projects/Android$ ../../../../gradlew installRelease